Athletics at the 2012 Summer Olympics – Women's 1500 metres: Summary

-The qualifying rounds were strategic, with the second heat notably slower than the first and third.
-Notable for not qualifying was world championship bronze medalist (and 2009 first finisher) Natalia Rodríguez and Genzebe Dibaba, younger sister of 10000 metres gold medalist Tirunesh Dibaba.
+The qualifying rounds were strategic, with the second heat significantly slower than the first and third.
+World championship bronze medalist (and 2009 first finisher) Natalia Rodríguez and Genzebe Dibaba both failed to qualify.

 The semifinals were similarly inconsistent.
-In the first semi, the race was stringing out behind a last lap charge by Ethiopian born Bahraini Mimi Belete chased by Aslı Çakır Alptekin, the two leaders looking to be sure qualifiers.
+In the first semi, the race was stringing out behind a last lap charge by Ethiopian-born Bahraini Mimi Belete chased by Aslı Çakır Alptekin, the two leaders looking to be sure qualifiers.
 At the head of the final straight Alptekin passed Belete for the lead and Belete wilted, falling back through the field and changing the dynamic of the rush for qualifying positions, giving Shannon Rowbury a qualifying spot, while Hilary Stellingwerff and Corinna Harrer had to hope the second semi would go slowly.
-It didn't.
-Instead the second semi final went out significantly faster with Tatyana Tomashova pushing the pace after the first 200 metres.
-With 600 to go, Gamze Bulut passed Tomashova to accelerate the pace further.
+Instead, it was significantly faster with Tatyana Tomashova pushing the pace after the first 200 metres.
+With 600m to go, Gamze Bulut passed Tomashova to accelerate the pace further.
 Abeba Aregawi stayed on Bulut's shoulder and sprinted past with 200 to go, stringing out the field, leaving reigning world champion Jennifer Simpson behind.

-The final started out slowly, none of the entrants wanting to take the lead.
-By default Bulut and Maryam Yusuf Jamal found themselves in the lead, Jamal noticeably looking around for someone else to take the pace.
-The first lap was 1:15.12, literally a jog for athletes of this caliber.
-The second lap slightly faster, reached in 2:23.97.
+The final started out slowly.
+Bulut and Maryam Yusuf Jamal found themselves in the lead, Jamal noticeably looking around for someone else to take the pace.
+The first lap was 1:15.12, while the second lap was a few seconds faster, reached in 2:23.97.
 The two shared the leading duties until the bell, then both accelerated, with the field swarming to join them.
 Moments after the bell, Aregawi passed behind Morgan Uceny, who stumbled, her knee meeting the back-kick of Yekaterina Kostetskaya.
 Just like her experience in the 2011 World Championships, Uceny found herself on the ground as the field was sprinting away from her, leaving her in tears.
 Alptekin passed Bulut with 300 to go.
 Aregawi joined the lead group on the back stretch with Jamal and Bulut all jockeying for position behind Alptekin.
 Coming onto the home stretch Jamal looked like she was in position to move past Alptekin, but she never gained enough.
 Aregawi edged past Jamal with Bulut trying to close the gap.
 20 metres before the finish Aregawi suddenly slowed as she was passed by Jamal at the same time as Bulut passed them both.